Bradley Fighting Vehicle: Russo-Ukrainian War

 During the Russian invasion of Ukraine, the US donated about 190 Bradleys to Ukraine's armed forces.
 Ukraine's first documented use of Bradleys occurred in the Zaporizhzhia region after Ukraine launched its southern counteroffensive in June 2023.
-An early assault near Mala Tokmachka on June 8 was unsuccessful, and imagery showed that Ukraine lost at least 17 Bradleys of M2 variant.
+An early assault near Mala Tokmachka on June 8 failed and imagery showed that Ukraine lost at least 17 Bradleys of M2 variant.
 On 19 July, Hanna Maliar, Ukraine's deputy defense minister, claimed on Telegram that a M2 Bradley had killed Russian infantrymen during fighting in the Zaporizhzhia region.
 She further claimed that using TOW missiles the M2 Bradley was able to destroy two Russian T-72 tanks.
 The Bradley was assigned to the 47th Mechanized Brigade.
 These claims could not be independently verified.

 On 12 January 2024, video emerged of a pair of Ukrainian M2A2 Bradleys from the 47th Mechanized Brigade engaging and disabling a Russian T-90M tank at close range with their autocannons in Stepove, Ukraine.

-As of 16 September 2025, 182 of the donated Bradleys had been confirmed destroyed, damaged, abandoned or captured (96 destroyed, 73 damaged and/or abandoned and 13 captured) by the Dutch open-source intelligence website Oryx.
+As of 14 April 2026, 187 of the donated Bradleys had been confirmed destroyed, damaged, abandoned or captured (98 destroyed, 76 damaged and/or abandoned and 13 captured) by the Dutch open-source intelligence website Oryx.

 Replacement

 U.S. Army began efforts to replace the Bradley in the mid-1980s under the Armored Systems Modernization program.
 The Army studied creating several vehicle variants under a common heavy chassis to replace main battle tanks and Bradleys.
 This effort was canceled in 1992 due to the collapse of the Soviet Union.

 The U.S. Army began the Future Combat Systems (FCS) Manned Ground Vehicles program in 1999.
-This family of 18-ton lightweight tracked vehicles centered around a common chassis.
+This family of 18-ton lightweight tracked vehicles based on a common chassis.
 It would consist of eight variants, including infantry carriers, scouting vehicles and main battle tanks.
 FCS was canceled in 2009 due to budget cuts.

 In 2010, the Army began the Ground Combat Vehicle program to replace the M2 Bradley.
 Entries from BAE Systems and General Dynamics were selected for evaluation.
 Concerns grew around the vehicle's proposed weight of around 70 tons.
 The GCV was cancelled in 2014 due to sequestration budget cuts.